The Macadamia Story

 In the 1900s, a group of American horticulturists transported macadamia seeds and successfully grew them in Hawaii

-In the 1960s, Australians realised the potential of macadamias and began local cultivation
+In the 1960s, Australians and South Africans realised the potential of macadamias and began local cultivation

 Macadamia trees grow best in sub-tropical climates and rich well-drained soils.